owen9825/git_workflow/README.md

 If you need to reinstate a commit, it'll be tempting for you to write a revision yourself and push it, with a commit message like `reinstating the thing`.
 Just like the *merge commit*, this mucks the history for that line.
 You'll just end up creating more confusion, guaranteeing an even more difficult scenario next time any merging / rebasing has to be done.

 Instead, you can [cherry-pick](https://git-scm.com/docs/git-cherry-pick) the commit that was meant to be the last for that line (but which was merged incorrectly).
 Edit everything to be in the state that you want for `HEAD`; and it'll now show in the history that this line originated because of that (unverified) original commit (being replayed), as opposed to `reinstating the thing`.

+## Protecting Your commits
+In order to preserve your commits with the functionality you intended, there are some practical habits:
+* Avoid blank lines within functions.
+Git only considers a small window around changes, so if conflicting changes both involve a blank line above them or below them, you'll end up in a scenario where one function is starting within another function and it's a nightmare to resolve.

+  Besides avoiding the blank lines, you can also get into the habit of [writing Javadocs](https://www.jetbrains.com/help/idea/working-with-code-documentation.html).
+This will mean that everything has more context to it, and the ends of functions are kept in tact.

+* Update the documentation for your changes, in the same commit.
+Your repository can hold rich documentation in the form of [Markdown](https://guides.github.com/features/mastering-markdown/) and [PlantUML](https://plugins.jetbrains.com/plugin/7017-plantuml-integration).
+If anything is being refactored, your IDE will consider these in its search, as opposed to what happens if it's kept in eg Confluence − it goes stale, nobody knows that it's going stale, then it gets abandoned because it becomes easier to start again rather than updating it.

+* Include unit tests in your commits.
+While resolving a merge / rebase conflict, you'll need to keep pausing to resolve each commit.
+The code is meant to be valid at each stop, such that you can run the code, including tests.
+Make the most of this and help the merger to ensure that the codebase stays true to your commit.

 ## Tools
 Git can try to render a more visual representation of a project's history, with a fair few formatting parameters that wind up being impossible to remember, so once you've settled on something appealing to you, it's best to create an alias for it (credit to [Captain Lepton](https://superuser.com/a/828874)):